d2iq-ps/gs-jupyterhub/README.md

 # DKP Custom Catalog Application: JupyterHub

-Your custom catalog is ready to deploy to DKP.
-Set the namespace to the relevant project as an environmental variable:
+1. Set the K8s context to the DKP management cluster, then set the namespace to the relevant project as an environmental variable:

 ```bash
 export NAMESPACE=[your_namespace]
 ````

-Copy and paste the following into the terminal to deploy the catalog:
+Copy and paste the following manifest into the terminal to deploy to the DKP catalog:

 ```bash
 kubectl apply -f - <<EOF